BshoterJ/bert4kgqa/README.md

 # bert4kgqa
-An experiment of Chinese KGQA based on BERT_wwm.
+An experiment of Chinese KGQA based on BERT.

 Multi-task learning is used to train BERT for entity linking and relation prediction.